 Often after personal details, in one sentence, applicants state the desired position they apply for.

-Then detail your education, starting with primary school through secondary school/college to university giving location, dates of attendance and degrees.
-Include specialized training and skills like driving license, computer knowledge etc. Mention your native tongue and describe level of fluency for the other languages.
-Follow with your practical experiences including apprenticeships, if you have any, because Austria employers attach great importance to them.
+Then detail your education, starting with the primary school through secondary school/college to university giving location, dates of attendance and degrees.
+Include specialized training and skills like driving license, computer knowledge etc. Mention your native tongue and describe the level of fluency for the other languages.
+Follow with your practical experiences including apprenticeships, if you have any because Austrian employers attach great importance to them.

 List in "Employment History" the responsibilities you had in each job with dates, their locations and your titles - emphasizing areas relevant to the position for which you are applying.
 Make your CV more effective by providing examples to illustrate your achievements.
-Use power words and action verbs to describe your achievements, such as contributed, organized, trained, managed, developed, coordinated etc. Bullet point them at the start of a sentence for maximum impact.
+Use action words and phrases to describe your achievements, such as contributed, organized, trained, managed, developed, coordinated etc. Bullet points them at the start of a sentence for maximum impact.

 Close your Austria CV with any extracurricular activities, such as hobbies, special interests, voluntary work, and membership of organizations or sporting, political or other associations, since such activities are important to Austria employers.